posi7790/game-time/README.md

 # GameTime: Wheel of Misfortune

 GameTime is a recreation of the game Wheel of Fortune.
 The purpose of this project is to synthesize knowledge of OOP, classes, and JS fundamentals to create a playable game.
 A spooky, misfortunate theme was given to the game to give it a personal touch.
+Made for three players!
+Enjoy playing our game!

 ## Setup